lucylow/Deep-Learning-Mahjong---/README.md

 ## Mahjong [机器学习 深度学习 麻將]
 * 3 or 4 player **draw-and-discard game** with 144 tiles based on Chinese characters and symbols.
 * Match open pairs of identical tiles, remove from board, exposing the tiles under them for play - until all pairs of tiles have been removed from the board or no more exposed pairs remaining.
-* **ML algorithms** allows game to react and respond more **dynamically** and in more imaginative ways.
+* **ML Algorithms** allows game to react and respond more **dynamically** and in more imaginative ways.
 Players get more realistic experiences and playable content in a game that involvs skill, strategy, calculation, and chance.
-* **Deep neural network** with reinforcement learning implemented.
+* **Deep Neural Network** with reinforcement learning implemented.
 Learn from its own game and top human players (via Classic Supervised Learning) where computations are made for every move or position.

 ## Types [Make Configurable]